audaciaconsulting/Audacia.ExceptionHandling/README.md

 **Please Note**: `IncludeScopes` MUST be enabled for your logging provider (i.e. Application Insights) to allow for customer reference numbers to be attached to error logs.

+For information on how to handle an `ErrorResponse` from the UI, please see the [template project](https://dev.azure.com/audacia/Audacia/_wiki/wikis/Audacia.Template/1789/Validation?anchor=handling-validation-responses-from-the-server) documentation on configuring the [HttpInterceptor](https://dev.azure.com/audacia/Audacia/_wiki/wikis/Audacia.Angular.HttpInterceptor/2457/README).

 ## Frameworks

 ### ASP.NET MVC Core